Tishma

 Tishma is a pop rock singer, songwriter, rapper, pianist, guitarist, musician, music composer and music producer in the U.S.A Bangladesh.
-She's the first Bangladeshi Hollywood celebrity.
 She is also known as the "Rock Princess of Bangladesh" by fans.
-She plays a variety of musical instruments such as piano, guitar, keyboard, and drums, and is Bangladesh's first and only female music composer and music producer.
+She plays a variety of musical instruments such as piano, guitar, keyboard, and drums, and is Bangladesh's first female music composer and music producer.
 She is an innovator in Bangladeshi popular music and is noted for introducing changes in the pop music arena in her country.

 Career

 As of 2024, Tishma has released nineteen solo albums.
 Tishma made her debut as a child artist with her album Tara in late December 2002.
 From then on, Tishma has worked with other music genres, such as R&B, ballads, and funk.

 In 2011, Tishma's first own composed album Xperiment came out, which was the first album composed by a Bangladeshi female artist.
 The next year, she released Xperiment ReloadeD, and in 2013, she released Hypnotized which were also composed by herself.
 In 2014, Tishma released her next solo album, Rockstar.
 A documentary video album of Tishma named The Rock Princess – Xposed, was released in 2013 or 2014.
 In 2015, she released MesmerizeD, which contained English tracks and is the first original English album released by a Bangladeshi artist.
 In 2016, Tishma's thirteenth solo album, Royalty, was released.
 From this album, "Mone Mone Tomake Bhalobashi Mone Hoe" was released as a single in the same year.

 Following 'Royalty' in 2016, Tishma next released two more of her own written and composed solo albums titled 'X' (2018) and '2020' (2020) respectively.
 It is currently not yet known when her upcoming new album will be released.